 Best Inground Pool Cleaner: Blue Torrent MyBot Inground Robotic Pool Cleaner

 Dare you to try to find a better robotic cleaner on the market, or a better price.
 The Blue Torrent MyBot Inground Robotic Pool Cleaner is designed for almost all inground pool surfaces, including vinyl, concrete, fiberglass, and tile.
 It’s durable and powerful, with a suction rate of over four thousand gallons per hour.
 Instead of other models that get stuck in corners and stairs, the MyBot can even climb pool walls, and has four different climbing cycles for just that.
 It works independently of your pool’s filtration system, is energy-efficient, and has a whisper-quiet operation.
-Oh, and it comes with a lifetime warranty.
+Oh, and it comes with a 1-year warranty.
 For me, this one couldn’t be more obvious.

 Best Above-Ground Pool Cleaner: Blue Torrent Stinger Automatic Pool Cleaner

 Remember when I mentioned that above-ground pool cleaners are notoriously inefficient, and likely to go kaput?
 This is the exception.
 The Blue Torrent Stinger Automatic Pool Cleaner is the most advanced above-ground cleaner on the market, with the most economical price tag.
 Instead of necessitating messy bags, it uses a dual canister on-board filtration system.
 It’s durable and powerful, with a suction rate of eighty-five gallons per minute.
 It works independently of your pool’s filtration system, which will save you a ton of cash in operational costs.
 And it even has bottom scrubbers to clean your pool floor as it vacuums debris up.
 The best part?
-It comes with a lifetime warranty.
+It comes with a 1-year warranty.
 If only all above-ground pool owners had this genius cleaner—the world would have less headaches, no question.

 Installation—It’s a No Brainer